Skip to contents

 ms$plot_spectra_tic(colorBy = "replicates")

-Total ion chromatograms for each analysis replicate.
+Total ion chromatograms (TIC) for each analysis replicate.

 The data processing workflow is based on applied processing methods within the engine.
 As pre-processing, the following steps are applied: